 In this study, when men were given concentrated grape powder (the equivalent of 252g of fresh grapes), anti-inflammatory markers in their blood increased.

 Grapes also contain compounds (for example, the antioxidant resveratrol) which have been shown to benefit joint health.
-Results from this test-tube study suggest that resveratrol may help to prevent a number of rheumatoid arthritis symptoms.
+Results from this test-tube study suggest that resveratrol may help to prevent rheumatoid arthritis symptoms.

 Proanthocyanidin is another compound found in grapes which may reduce joint inflammation.